Lecturer Review and Promotion

 Note that the Faculty Handbook (C190) mentions a more specific annual review in the third year for continuing lecturers.
 This is equivalent to a mid-probationary review for a Assistant Professors in that the lecturer should be reviewed for progress toward the rank of Senior Lecturer, and appropriateness of a two-year term appointment.
 (See policy C190, section B.3)

-Download the Lecturer Promotion Dossier Organization of Contents
+Download the Lecturer Promotion Dossier Organization of Contents and RPT app instructions.

 Review the information in the Retention, Promotion and Tenure FAQs.